 Navigate to the Database Item and click Price Points in the menu above the Item Name, then click Add eBay Auction or BIN (BIN stands for "Buy It Now").
 Do not use the Add eBay Best Offer button for standard eBay listings.

 You can also add eBay IDs for listings with damaged or fake items and tick the checkbox labeled These items are not Near Mint or not genuine and should be excluded from the calculation of the Estimated Value.
-Those listings will immediately be marked as "deleted" in the system to prevent them from accidentally added to the Price Guide in the future.
+Those listings will immediately be marked as "deleted" in the system to prevent them from being accidentally added to the Price Guide in the future.
 Note that this is an "all or nothing" option, so be sure not to include listing IDs for valid Price Points when using it.

 That’s it!
-Remember that it takes up to 24 hours for the Price Point to show in the Price Guide and for the Estimated Value to recalculate.
+Remember that it takes up to 60 minutes for the Price Point to show in the Price Guide and for the Estimated Value to recalculate.